Islandora-Collaboration-Group/ISLE/docs/Glossary.md

 * **Vagrant**: [Vagrant](https://www.vagrantup.com/) provides easy to configure, reproducible, and portable work environments.
 Vagrant works on Mac, Linux, Windows, and more.
 Within the ISLE project there is a vagrant folder.

+* **Vagrantfile**: [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/) used to describe the type of virtual machine required for the ISLE project, and how to configure and provision these virtual  machines.
+Vagrantfiles are called Vagrantfiles because the actual literal filename for the file is Vagrantfile.
+Vagrant is meant to run with one Vagrantfile per project which allows endusers to check out the code, run vagrant up, and be on their way.
+Vagrantfiles are used primarily for use on local workstations and laptops running a Ubuntu or CentOS ISLE Host server.

 * **Docker for Mac**: [Docker for Mac](https://www.docker.com/docker-mac) is an easy-to-install desktop app for building, debugging and testing Dockerized apps on a Mac.
 Docker for Mac is a complete development environment deeply integrated with the MacOS Hypervisor framework, networking and filesystem

 ---